Interstate 40: Route description

 I-40 is the third-longest freeway in the United States, spanning 2556.61 mi across the southern half of the country.
 The longest stretch of the highway is in Tennessee, and the shortest is in California.
 The busiest stretch of I-40 is in Knoxville, concurrent with I-75, which has an annual average daily traffic volume of more than 210,000 vehicles.
 The lowest traffic volumes are found on rural stretches in New Mexico, Texas, and Oklahoma, where the freeway carries fewer than 15,000 vehicles per day.

 California

-I-40 in California crosses through the lightly-populated western part of the Inland Empire region of the state.
+I-40 in California crosses through the lightly populated northern part of the Inland Empire region of the state.
 Its western end is in Barstow, California.
-Known as the Needles Freeway, it heads east from Barstow across the Mojave Desert in San Bernardino County to Needles, before it crosses into Arizona southwest of Kingman.
+Known as the Needles Freeway, it heads east from Barstow across the Mojave Desert in San Bernardino County to Needles, before it crosses the Colorado River into Arizona southwest of Kingman.
 I-40 covers 155 mi in California.
 Some signs show the control city for I-40 westbound to be Los Angeles, where drivers would follow I-15 south from its western terminus in Barstow.
 The highway is four lanes for the entirety of its length in the state.

 A sign in California showing the distance to Wilmington, North Carolina, has been stolen several times.